HBO Max Reportedly Wants To Do More With Ben Affleck's Batman

 HBO Max Reportedly Wants To Do More With Ben Affleck’s Batman

-There have certainly been various reports and rumors pointing to Warner Bros. being interested in working with the Batman v Superman star again on future DCEU productions.
-The latest evidence pointing to this happening comes from The Geeks Worldwide.
-The GWW scooper The Moonlight Warrior shared on Twitter that HBO Max apparently has designs on “some kind of Batfleck continuation.”
+There’ve certainly been various reports and rumors pointing to Warner Bros. being interested in working with the Batman V Superman star again on future DCEU productions and the latest evidence pointing to this happening comes from The Geeks Worldwide.
+The GWW scooper The Moonlight Warrior shared on Twitter that HBO Max apparently has designs on “some kind of Batfleck continuation,” writing:

 HBO Max is interested in some kind of Batfleck continuation.